WRVC (AM): History

 In 1949, WSAZ-TV signed on as West Virginia's first television station.
 Huntington Publishing sold WSAZ-AM-TV to Goodwill Stations of Detroit in 1961 for $6 million, earning a handsome return on its investment of 34 years prior.
 Goodwill was merged into Capital Cities Communications in 1964.
 Capital Cities spun off the WSAZ stations in 1971 as a result of its purchase of several stations from Triangle Publications, with WSAZ radio going to Stoner Broadcasting.
 After briefly announcing it would change the radio station's calls to WHWV, the calls became WGNT (for GiaNT) on June 1, 1970.
 They became WRVC in 1988, calls it retains today, except for a three-year stint as WTKZ from 1991 to 1994.

 Currently it markets itself as "ESPN 94.1 FM & AM 930" since August 2016 and before that, the addition of an FM translator and change of the format to talk/sports (as "Supertalk 94.1 FM and AM 930") was first made in May 2009.

 Nationally owned competitor Clear Channel (now iHeartMedia moved Rush Limbaugh and the Cincinnati Reds to WVHU, whereupon WRVC 930 AM joined Air America Radio network in 2004.
 In November 2006, WRVC became an almost 24/7 sports station for about three years, but also carried local music and church on weekends and daily local talk.
 "Supertalk" was a mix of news, talk and sports on May 18, 2009, the approximate of lineup mix the station had prior to 2006.

 In 2014, the station once again went back to ESPN as its main programming, with MetroNews providing state talk, the Statewide Sportsline and other sports programming from ESPN, Westwood One, the Cincinnati Bengals, Cleveland Cavaliers and Pittsburgh Pirates.
-Programming also includes "The Drive" hosted by Paul Swann, a local sports talk show that airs weekdays from 5 p.m. to 6 p.m.
-It won Best Talk Show in a ranked market at the 2019 and 2024 West Virginia Broadcasters Association's Excellence in Broadcasting Awards.
-Additionally, Paul Swann was named the 2022 National Sports Media Association West Virginia Sportscaster of the Year.
+Programming also includes "The Drive," hosted by Paul Swann, a local sports talk show that airs weekdays from 5 p.m. to 6 p.m.
+The program won Best Talk Show in a ranked market at the 2019 and 2024 West Virginia Broadcasters Association Excellence in Broadcasting Awards.
+Additionally, Swann was named the 2022 National Sports Media Association West Virginia Sportscaster of the Year.
+In 2026, he received the Virginias Associated Press Broadcasters Lifetime Achievement Award.